fsouzadi1995/tg-bot-boilerplate/README.md

-# 📱 🚀 Simple boilerplate code for any sort of Telegram bot
+# 📱 🚀 Telegram Bot Boilerplate

+⏩ Simple boilerplate code for any sort of Telegram bot